jczaja/test-openmp/README.md

 Experiments with Relu showed that PMU of core are not good as relu is implemented as max(x,0) implemented via vcomp are not counted in PMU events.
 Hence work is undercomputed

+Layer norm for inference is memory bound as we read input, mean and variance and do not perform much actual arithmetic operations.
+It may be good to make a forward training for comparison